Bart Hansen (Chair) City of Vancouver

 Wil Fuentes (Vice-Chair) Clark County Council

-Rian Davis Cities of Ridgefield and La Center;
+Rian Davis City of Ridgefield

 Rian Davis was appointed to the Ridgefield City Council in 2024 and elected in 2025, and joined the C‑TRAN Board of Directors in 2026 after previously serving as an alternate.
 Davis’ other community involvement includes the Clark County Mosquito Control District Board, Ridgefield Little League and his HOA board.
 Davis works as an eighth grade history and English teacher.
 He is a graduate of Mountain View High School and Central Washington University, and holds master’s degrees from Western Governor’s University.